 We recently released the first production version of a web-based 3D configurator for KILO, a Netherlands-based designer furniture manufacturer.
-We made use of our Salsita 3D Product Configurator Framework, an in-house SDK that makes implementing new 3D configurators a breeze.
+We made use of our Salsita 3D Configurator, an in-house SDK that makes implementing new 3D configurators a breeze.
 While it helped us tremendously, we still faced a few interesting challenges.

 The biggest challenge was enabling full parametric modeling.
 KILO's manufacturing process enables them to offer furniture with custom dimensions.
 However, until now their online customers have been limited to standard size products.
 To address this, we added dimension sliders to the configurator.
 These let the user choose the exact height, width and depth of the furniture, with changes immediately applied to the 3D visualization of the product.

 In order to achieve this, we needed to use so-called parametric 3D models.
 Unlike normal 3D models, their shape is not fixed, but depends on various input parameters: dimensions, number of shelves, side on which the doors are mounted, etc.

 In the end we decided to rely directly on Three.js, a well-known 3D engine for WebGL that is already heavily used by our configurator SDK.
 We split the model into individual parts, drew a 2D shape of each part and then extruded it to 3D using Three.js.
 The final step was to assemble the individual parts to form the actual piece of furniture.
 We used react-three-fiber as a reactive way of managing the Three.js scene, making the last two steps extremely easy.
 Basically we just had to provide the 2D shape, position and rotation of the part, and the model is updated each time any of them change.